-Today our firm filed an amicus brief in the Second Circuit defending President Trump’s and his Department of Homeland Security’ effort to protect healthcare workers from being forced to participate in abortions, sterilizations, and euthanasia.
+Today our firm filed an amicus brief in the Second Circuit defending President Trump’s and his Department of Health and Human Services’ effort to protect healthcare workers from being forced to participate in abortions, sterilizations, and euthanasia.
 Our brief explains that Planned Parenthood and the other plaintiffs are still pursuing an Eugenics Agenda.
-Our brief explains how the district
+Our brief explains how the

 Today we filed an amicus brief in the Second Circuit in support of a petition for rehearing en banc, asking the Court to reconsider its decision which misapplied the Supreme Court’s decision in Carpenter v.
 United States, 138 S.Ct.
 2006 (June 22, 2018).
 The trial court allowed the government to introduce evidence of “Cell Site Location Information” (“CSLI”) obtained

 Just before midnight tonight, we filed our fourth brief defending President Trump’s rescission of President Obama’s unconstitutional DACA program.
 This brief was filed in the Second Circuit, which is considering an appeal from a “nationwide” or “universal” injunction issued by one Democrat lawyer currently serving as an unelected federal district judge in Brooklyn, who had been appointed in 2000 by President Clinton — Nicholas G. Garaufis.

 Today, we filed an amicus brief in the U.S. Court of Appeals for the Second Circuit sitting en banc, where we are opposing efforts by radical homosexuals to convince liberal judges in New York to re-write the Civil Rights Act of 1964 to prohibit discrimination against homosexuals in employment.